e-pettersson-ericsson/eiffel-intelligence/wiki/markdown/TestRulesUserGuide.md

 to true.
 </p>

-<summary>EiffelArtifactCreatedEvent example, click to unfold</summary>
+EiffelArtifactCreatedEvent example, click to unfold

     {
         "meta":{